 Outwardly, the signing of Sidibé would appear a way of replacing the outgoing right-back.
 But would the Frenchman be an upgrade in this position?

-Bellerín’s form has been questioned at times this season.
-Defensively, he has appeared suspect, something hinted at statistically by the fact he has averaged fewer tackles and interceptions per game compared to last term.
+Bellerín’s form was questioned at times last season.
+Defensively, he appeared suspect, something hinted at statistically by the fact he has averaged fewer tackles and interceptions per game compared to the 2015/16 campaign.

-He has also been comparatively less productive in an attacking sense, contributing four assists compared to five in 2015/16, and completing fewer dribbles per game.
+He was also comparatively less productive in an attacking sense, contributing four assists compared to five in 2015/16, and completing fewer dribbles per game.
 By contrast, Sidibé’s star has been on the rise throughout this campaign.

 Monaco’s attacking and counter-attacking game is often wing-oriented, with plenty of emphasis on the full-backs – also including the left-sided Benjamin Mendy – to attack their respective flanks and supply quality balls for the strikers, particularly Radamel Falcao, to finish.
 Indeed, only one Ligue 1 team – Caen – have put in more crosses than the 25 per game averaged by Leonardo Jardim’s outfit.